The promotional products industry is under fire...again. This is becoming common, but that doesn't make it any less frustrating.

 “As a seasoned promo products professional, I would suggest you find an item, or items that carry your brand message, whatever that is.
 Sometimes people give stuff out, simply to give something away.
 The opportunity to communicate what makes you different from others is lost in a piece of swag.
 For example: our business has used products that illustrated our business-building message: pocket screwdrivers, stress hammers and hardhats.
 A measuring tape/level, with a message: Is Your Marketing Measuring Up?
 Let Us Take You to a New Level.
 (That can work for many different businesses.)
 I've got more illustrations, but I'll leave it at that.
 We have won national awards for effective marketing like this.
 Hopefully that's helpful.”

 Much of what I write comes from “real world” experiences…and this commentary is no different.
 Several years ago, I wrote a piece entitled “I Won a Chip Clip and Invested 100K”.
-This was a tongue and cheek commentary that was inspired by a financial services company exhibiting at local business expo.
+This was a tongue and cheek commentary that was inspired by a financial services company exhibiting at a local business expo.
 I spun a wheel and won a chip clip.
-Chip clips certainly have their place as a practical, cost effective hand out.
+Chip clips certainly have their place as a practical, cost-effective handout.
 However, this item really did nothing to carry this company’s brand message…and it certainly wouldn’t influence my decision to use this business for sensitive financial matters.

 Items that are given away at events are a huge part of our industry and I don’t mean to degrade the value of these products.
 They are very effective.
 My point is that often we loose the impact products can have to carry the desired message.
 Products should be an active, integral part of an overall marketing message and too often they are just thought of as trinkets-and-trash.

 This is a problem our industry faces.
-It’s why stories like the one presented by KHOU are so frustrating.
-Promotional products should not be branded as junk and they should be recognized as proven, long lasting, brand visibility marketing tools.
+Promotional products should not be branded as junk and they should be recognized as proven, long-lasting, brand visibility marketing tools.

 It’s not easy to change the perception that some have for our marketing medium.
 Wherever we can it’s important to convey that we don’t sell stuff…we provide solutions.
 We should all take every opportunity to remind people of that every chance we get.